info about scam verblio job postings

 We were recently contacted by individuals not affiliated with Verblio who fell victim to scam job postings on various hiring platforms, including Indeed.com and LinkedIn.
 The scam involved the following steps:

-- One or more job listings were posted for 'verblio proofreader’ and ‘verblio editor’.
+- One or more job listings were posted for roles, such as Verblio proofreader, Verblio editor, or Verblio data entry.

-- After applying to the job, the applicant was sent a text message asking if they are still interested, and if so, with a prompt to setup an interview over Skype using the skype ID v[email protected].
+- After applying to the job, the applicant was sent a text message or contacted via chat asking if they are still interested, and if so, with a prompt to setup an interview over a third-party platform like Skype, Microsoft Teams, etc. (Verblio will never contact you via text, chat, etc.)

-- The victim then met with the scammer by Skype (we have requested additional information on any identifying information about the scammer from the Skype session).
+- The victim then met with the scammer online (we have requested additional information on any identifying information about the scammer from these video interview sessions).

 - In a follow-up to the interview, the scammer emailed the applicant using a domain name very similar to ours, but subtly different: “verbllo.com” (the “i” being replaced with an “l”, which at first glance appears identical).
+In other cases, applicants were contacted via a non-Verblio email address, such as a Gmail or Outlook address.
 This email contained:

 - A PDF offer letter on fabricated Verblio letterhead